JCR-UK

 Rabbi Dr Izaak Rapaport, OBE

 Rev. (later Rabbi) Rapaport, PhD, (m.
 Minnie Simons of Amersham), who was born in Yasle (Jasło), Poland, graduated from a Hebrew high school in Lodz and later studied at the Ger yeshiva in Warsaw.
 He received his master’s degree from the University of Warsaw and his doctoral degree from the University of London.
 He became minister and secretary of Amersham United Synagogue Membership Group, an evacuee community in Buckinghamshire, from 1941.
 He was a chaplain to the British Forces, serving in Greece in 1945 and in London and Rome in 1946.
 He was subsequently appointed minister to the Leicester Hebrew Congregation (1947-1950) and from 1952 served as the chief rabbi of the Melbourne Hebrew Congregation, Australia and was to sit on, and chair, the Melbourne Bet Din.
 He was author of scholarly works and journalism in English and Yiddish and was awarded an OBE in 1973 for services to his religion and to the Jewish community.
-(Jewish Chronicle reports, internet research and The Rabbi in the Green Jacket 2015 by Vivien & Deborah Samson, p.34.)
+He died in Israel.
+(JC reports, internet research and The Rabbi in the Green Jacket 2015 by Vivien & Deborah Samson, p.34.)

 Rev. S. Rapaport